ntsakonas/chip-8/README.md

 The keyboard mapping for the simulator is just a convenient one for a PC keyabord and not the one found in the manual.

-the mapping is as follows:
+The key mapping is as follows:

 |Chip key| PC key|
 |---|---|